-Millions are looking for ideas that inspire them or solutions to their problems – I recommend all content creators take advantage of this to maximize the platform’s potential!
+Millions are looking for ideas that inspire them or solutions to their problems.
+As a Content Creator, you can take advantage of this to maximize the platform’s potential.

 - Grow your email subscribers

 - Earn income from affiliate links

 What I love the most about Pinterest is your content can go viral at any time.
 You may not see a lot of traffic for a specific topic right now, however, that can change in the future.

 I have a blog post that I wrote in 2018 that still receives impressions, link clicks, and saves like the one below: